phansch/philhansch.net/_posts/2012-12-10-new-domain-phansch-net.md

 ---
-layout: post
+layout: "post"
-location: Berlin
+location: "Berlin"
-title: New domain phansch.net
+title: "New domain phansch.net"
-excerpt: I no longer own my old domain.
-The new domain is phansch.net
+excerpt: "I no longer own my old domain.
+The new domain is phansch.net"
 aliases: ["2012/12/10/new-domain-phansch-net/"]
 ---